A Spectral Moore Bound for Bipartite Semiregular Graphs: Linear programming bound for bipartite semiregular graphs

 It is a well-known fact that the largest eigenvalue is at most the maximum valency of a graph, with equality holding if and only if the graph is regular.
 Similarly, the largest eigenvalue of a bipartite graph is at most \( \sqrt{\Delta_1 \Delta_2}, \) where \( \Delta_1 \) is the maximum valency of vertices in the first partition, and \( \Delta_2 \) is the maximum valency of vertices in the second partition.
 Equality holds if and only if the graph is semiregular.
 These results can be found, for instance, on page 173 of Godsil and Royle~\cite{yellow}.

-Since the largest eigenvalue of a bipartite semiregular graph is determined by the valencies, we turn our attention to the second largest eigenvalue.
+Since the largest eigenvalue of a bipartite semiregular graph is determined by the valencies, we turn our attention to the second-largest eigenvalue.
 In particular, we generalize the linear programming bound in Cioab\u{a}, Koolen, and Nozaki~\cite{bipartite} to the semiregular case.

 \begin{thm} Let \( G = \lp B, C \rp \) be a semiregular graph with valencies \(k, \ell. \) Let \( \sqrt{k \ell} = \theta_1 > \theta_2 > \cdots > \theta_d \) be the set of distinct, nonnegative eigenvalues of \( G \).
 Suppose there exists a polynomial